 CaixaBank is a financial group, leader within the Spanish market and the 10th largest bank in the Eurozone in terms of market capitalisation.
-It has the largest customer base in Spain – 14 million -, with over 5,000 branches and nearly 9,500 ATMs, and a cutting-edge mobile and online banking service.
+It has the largest customer base in Spain – 14 million – with MORE THAN 5,000 branches and nearly 9,500 ATMs, and a cutting-edge mobile and online banking service.
 The Group’s essence is its level of implication and unswerving commitment to society.
-CaixaBank is committed to banking based on corporate values of quality, confidence and social commitment, through "la Caixa" Banking Foundation which aims at solving the needs and new challenges of society today.
+CaixaBank is committed to banking based on corporate values of quality, confidence and social commitment, through "la Caixa" Banking Foundation”, which aims at solving the needs and new challenges of society today.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

 Direct Contributions (including Matching Fund)

 Received contributions: non-US$ contributions for 2000-2021 and Q1-Q2 2022 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
 For 2014-2021 and Q1-Q2 2022 where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.

 Future contributions (for pledges made prior to the June 2020 donor pledging conference): non-US$ Direct Contribution and Matching Fund pledges for Q3-Q4 2022 and for years 2023 and beyond are expressed in US$ equivalents using the applicable forecast rates from Bloomberg as at 30 June 2022 or using the rates applicable to any hedge agreement in place.